v8-rt/RRR/README.md

 LoRaWan Debug Level: "None"

-Port: COMx (depends on which USB-Slot you are connected)
+Port: COMx (depends on which USB-Slot the board is connected to, must show a COM+number when board is connected)